example42/puppetguide-slides/Beginner/Cover/Cover.md

 - Learning References
 - Installation and basic usage

-This is part of:
+# Slides deckThis is part of:

-## The [DevOps] Guide to Puppet, Universe, and Everything
+# The [DevOps] Guide to Puppet, Universe, and Everything

 An **Open Source** holistic documentation project composed of: